 The CPD certificate will be awarded upon successful completion of the course.

 Dr Roberta Babb is the core tutor for this course.
-She will be leading the learning journey through the arc of the course.
-Additional tutors will add specialist knowledge in specific areas of the programme, bringing wider perspectives to the discourse for each module and characteristic under discussion.
+She will be leading the learning journey through the arc of the training.
+Additional tutors will add specialist knowledge in particular areas of the programme, bringing wider perspectives to the discourse for each module and characteristic under discussion.

 Dr Roberta Babb (BSc Hons, MSc, DClinPsych, CPsychol CSci AFBPsS) is the Director and owner of Third Eye Psychology Ltd. Her practice offers clinical, forensic and organisation psychological services which include coaching, consultation, supervision (individual and group), training and mentoring, assessments, and therapy.